Mixed supplies of goods and services

 What is a composite supply?

-A composite supply is where there is a predominant element as well as an ancillary element, or elements, in the supply.
+A composite supply consists of a principal element as well as an ancillary element, or elements, in the supply.
 In general, the ancillary elements would not be sold on their own without the principal element.
 The ancillary elements of a composite supply are not physically or economically dissociable from the principal supply.

-In general, the total consideration for a composite supply is chargeable to VAT at the rate applying to the predominant element.
+In general, the total consideration for a composite supply is chargeable to VAT at the rate applying to the principal element.

 Further guidance contains more detailed information on the VAT treatment of Mixed Supplies of Goods and Services.